CobiontID/read_VAE/contig_tools/Readme.md

 - You will also need `Select_contigs_reduced_multi.py`from this repository and, if using scaffold contact information, `hic_links.py`.

-## Running the pipeline
+## Running the Snakemake pipeline
+The included example set-up assumes that the script will be run on an LSF cluster.
+For instructions how to run the steps individually, see below.

 ### Setup
 This set-up assumes that the script will be run on an LSF cluster.

-- Set up the configuration in <a href="https://github.com/CobiontID/kmer_decomposition/blob/main/contigviz_pipeline/config.yml">config.yml</a>
+- Set up the configuration in <a href="https://github.com/CobiontID/read_VAE/blob/main/contig_tools/config.yml">config.yml</a>
   - Set up the sample to be run:
      - `sample_id`: The sample identifier (used to name output files)
      - `species_name`: The full species name